A simple sauteed kale with caramelized onions to win over the dark leafy green haters in your life!

 I think I am in love.
 It seems so hard to believe I once hated dark greens.
 I still am averse to chard, and spinach has a weird texture for me…but kale?
 I just can’t seem to get enough of it when it is prepared well!
+And this sauteed kale with caramelized onions recipe is just that sort of recipe!

 - Add the oil and heat gently.